Would you like fries with that? That’s definitely a rhetorical question in Southern Idaho, a.k.a. ‘A Slice of Potato Heaven.’

 “Try the fish and chips with the perfect crinkle-cut fry,” Murray says.
 “The service is always good here.”

 Best Diner Fries

-Some of the best restaurants are a bit hidden – tucked away in strip malls, or with an unassuming storefront, or perhaps a humble presence on the web.
-Here’s a treasure map to some of the best hidden gem food destinations in the region.
+Some of the best restaurants are hidden — tucked away in strip malls, with an unassuming storefront or perhaps a humble presence on the web.
+Here’s a treasure map to some of the best-hidden gem food destinations in the region.

 Buster’s Restaurant & Saloon (Hollister)